-• King Richard Suite
+• 8 Richard Lions

-• King Richard
+• 7 Richard Detail

-• King Richard Bathroom
+• 2 Richard Wall

 Richard Coeur de Lion Suite

-The Lionheart Suite features a large, four-poster bed and an ensuite bathroom with two sinks and a shower.
-A beautiful pressed ceiling rounds off the look of the suite.
+The Lionheart Suite features a spacious four-poster bed and an en-suite bathroom with twin basins and a walk-in shower.
+A decorative pressed ceiling adds a distinctive architectural detail to the room.

 Book now